-Another of David’s specialisms is European patent term extensions (SPCs) for a wide range of products, including Jakavi, Rebif and Evarrest.
+Another of David’s specialisms is European patent term extensions (SPCs) for a wide range of products, including Jakavi, Spinraza and Evarrest.
 Clients often rely on David to manage oppositions and patent prosecution that interlink with the SPC strategy.
 As part of this work, he assesses both the SPC and patent coverage, and the interplay with the regulatory protection available to his clients (including orphan protection).
-David is frequently involved in appeals against SPC refusals across Europe, including litigation in Spain and Sweden.
+David is frequently involved in appeals against SPC refusals across Europe, including hearings at the UKIPO and supporting litigation in Spain and Sweden.

 David was awarded a first-class degree in Natural Sciences from the University of Cambridge.
-He took full advantage of the breadth of this course by studying subjects as diverse as biochemistry, pharmacology and physiology, before focusing on organic and biological chemistry.
+He took full advantage of the breadth of this course by studying subjects as diverse as biochemistry, pharmacology, physiology and organic chemistry.
 This combination of experience gives David a particular edge when advising on products at the intersection of these fields, such as therapeutic polymers, antisense oligonucleotides and chemically modified proteins.

 - MSci and MA Natural Sciences (University of Cambridge)

 - European Patent Attorney